 I’ve always loved writing.
 But I had not aspired to be a published writer until I was in my 30’s.
 Let me explain…

 My earliest memory is about 4 years of age, sitting at my parents’ dining room table and filling in book after book with ‘pretend writing’ (rather dramatic attempts at cursive writing that had no semblance to the English language).
 I loved the physical process of writing; the discipline and the solitude – I was an only child at the time.
-I also had a vivid imagination and had two imaginary friends (Johnny and Mary), a favourite book (‘Captain Kangaroo’) and a duck figurine which I used to drive my mother balmy with by following her around the house and making up stories about ‘Dr Quack Quack’!
+I also had a vivid imagination and had two imaginary friends (Johnny and Mary), a favourite book (‘Captain Kangaroo’) and a duck figurine which I used to drive my mother balmy with by following her around the house and making up a different story about ‘Dr Quack Quack’ every single day!

-Throughout school and university I was a diligent and highly capable student, who focused more on maths and science – gaining a double degree from the University of Queensland in Science (biochemistry and psychology) and Occupational Therapy – in which I gained first class honours.
+Throughout school and university I was a diligent and highly capable student, who focused more on maths and science – gaining a double degree from the University of Queensland in Science (psychology, biochemistry, chemistry and maths) and Occupational Therapy – in which I gained first class honours.
 I loved every minute of writing a thesis – my writing reflecting my love of gathering large amounts of information and presenting measured opinions on various topics.
 It was always grammatically sound and well structured, but never creative.
 Ever.

 In my career as an Occupational Therapist, I very quickly specialized in complex report writing for doctors, lawyers, businesses and insurance companies.
 I also held managerial positions where I wrote numerous business briefs and procedures manuals.
 My writing paid the bills.
 And it allowed me to live in London for many years on a decent wage.
 And to travel, and see and do amazing things on my days off.